yiisoft/data/README.md

 ### Sorting

-In order to sort data in a data provider implementing `SortableDataInterface` you need to supply a sort object to `withSort()` method:
+In order to sort data in a data reader implementing `SortableDataInterface` you need to supply a sort object to `withSort()` method:

 ```php